manoj-dhadke/flint-test-connector/README.md

 ## Development
 Writing a Connector is at your fingertips with Flint Software Development Kit, great for relying on IDE auto-completion to write code quickly.
 Here's an example:
+We have created a Maven project named flint-test-connector ( version 1.0.0.0 ) with the above dependency added to its pom.xml.

 ```
 import com.infiverve.flint.sdk.connectors.FlintConnectorBase;